HugoBlox/hugo-blox-builder/exampleSite/content/post/managing-content.md

     hugo new talk/my-talk-name.md

 Then edit the newly created file `content/talk/my-talk-name.md` with your full talk title and details.
 Note that many of the talk parameters are similar to the publication parameters.

+## Create other pages (e.g. CV)

+For other types of content, it is possible to create your own custom pages.
+For example, let's create a `cv.md` page for your Curriculum Vitae in your `content` folder.
+Copy across the frontmatter from the top of one of your post files, adapting it as necessary, and editing your Markdown content below.
+You can then link to your new page by adding the code `[My CV]{{</* ref "cv.md" */>}}` to any of your existing content.

+Alternatively, for the above example, we could use a PDF of your Curriculum Vitae.
+For this purpose, create a folder called `files` within your `static` folder and move a PDF file named `cv.pdf` to that location, so we have a `static/files/cv.pdf` file path.
+The PDF can then be linked to from any content by using the code: `{{%/* staticref "files/cv.pdf" */%}}Download my CV{{%/* /staticref */%}}`.

 ## Manage node index pages